-Is it Time to Start the Conversation about Retirement Communities?
+Is it Time to Start the Conversation about the Benefits of a Retirement Community?

-While you’re visiting your aging parents this holiday season, take note of signs that suggest they may need help with daily activities, or that their health may be on the decline.
-While bringing up the topic of retirement communities may need to be handled delicately, it’s important to discuss the future while your loved one is still actively involved in life.
-Discussing the assistance they may need, as well as any related financial or legal matters while they can participate in the decision-making process, is a vital step to take before a real crisis may occur.
+While you’re visiting your aging loved ones this holiday season, take note of signs that suggest they may need help with daily activities, or that their health may be changing.
+While bringing up the topic of retirement communities may need to be handled delicately, it’s important to discuss the future while your loved one is able to be actively involved in the discussion.
+Discussing the assistance they may need, as well as any related financial or legal matters while they can participate in the decision-making process, is a vital step to take before a health crisis may occur.
 Plus, it’s important that they feel their opinion is heard and considered before a final decision is made.

-If you aren’t sure if your loved one is really maintaining the highest quality of life possible, here are a few warning flags to watch for while you visit over the holidays:
+If you aren’t sure if your loved one is really maintaining the highest quality of life possible, here are a few things to take notice of as you visit over the holidays: